 Rule 26.1.
 Disclosure Statements

 Who Must File Statement and Contents.
-Every attorney for a nongovernmental party or amicus curiae to a proceeding in the court must file a statement identifying all its parent corporations and listing any publicly held company that owns 10% or more of the party's stock or states that there is no such corporation.
-The statement must also disclose the names of all law firms whose partners or associates have appeared for the party or amicus in the case (including proceedings in the district court or before an administrative agency) or are expected to appear in this court.
+Every party or amicus curiae to a proceeding in the court must file a statement disclosing the names of all attorneys and law firms whose partners or associates have appeared for the party or amicus in the case (including proceedings in the district court or before an administrative agency) or are expected to appear in this court.
 If any litigant is using a pseudonym, the statement must disclose the litigant's true name.
 A disclosure required by the preceding sentence will be kept under seal.
+Every attorney for a private, non-governmental party or amicus curiae must identify in this statement all its parent corporations and list any publicly held company that owns 10% or more of the party's stock or state that there is no such corporation.

 Time to File; Supplemental Filing.
 A party must file the disclosure statement with the principal brief or upon filing a motion, response, petition, or answer in the court.
 Even if the party's statement has already been filed, the party's principal brief must include the statement before the table of contents.
 A party must supplement its statement whenever the information that must be disclosed under NRAP 26.1(a) changes.

-Number of Copies.
-If the Rule 26.1 statement is filed before the principal brief, or if a supplemental statement is filed, the party must file an original and 1 copy unless the court requires a different number by order.

 Form.
 The certificate must be in the following form: